rin67630/Soft-Power2-MPPT/Software/2_Menu_system.md

 - on screen 3 Value change the Vo setpoint
 - on screen 4 Value change the Io setpoint
 - on screen 5 Value change the Vi setpoint.
-- on screen 6 Value will change the charger mode of operation  (planned)
+- on screen 6 Value will change the charger mode of operation  (only planned yte)
-   "NIGH", Night mode, no charge
-   "RECO", Recover from discharged battery
-   "BULK", Bulk charge
-   "ABSO", Absorption charge
-   "FLOA", Float charge
-   "EQUA", Equalization charge
-   "PAUS", Pause charging
-   Additional non selectable errors
-   "OVER", Overcharge
-   "DISC", Load Disconnection
-   "NOBA", No Battery
-   "NOPA", No Panel
-   "EXAM"

 - on other screens only a message: no set point here! is issued.

 You change the value over the rotary encoder, the keys up / down, or